Example 04: CSV Import - Tables (Documents)¶

 exit(1)

-Step 2: Let Java Infer Types Automatically¶
+Step 2: Let the SQL Import Path Infer Types Automatically¶

-The Java CSV importer automatically analyzes the CSV data and infers optimal ArcadeDB types (LONG, DOUBLE, STRING).
-No manual type inference code is needed - the importer handles this intelligently based on the actual data values.
+and infers optimal ArcadeDB types (LONG, DOUBLE, STRING).
+No manual type inference code

 Step 3: Import CSV Files Directly¶